bhaskarsingh962/Syncare-full-Stack-project/readme.md

 - Vite port conflicts: Vite will auto-pick a new port; look at terminal output
 - **Socket.IO connection issues:**
   - Check if backend is running on port 4000
-  - Verify JWT token in localStorage for authentication
+  - Verify `VITE_BACKEND_URL` environment variable is set correctly
   - Check CORS settings allow localhost:5173 and localhost:5174
   - Ensure WebSocket connections are not blocked by firewall
   - Check browser console for Socket.IO connection errors
+  - Verify socket.js files are properly imported in components
 - **Real-time notifications not working:**
-  - Verify user/doctor is connected (check connection status indicator)
-  - Ensure target user/doctor is online and authenticated
+  - Ensure user/doctor/admin IDs are stored in localStorage after login
-  - Check if rooms are properly joined
+  - Check if components are properly registering with Socket.IO
+  - Verify socket listeners are not being removed prematurely
-  - Verify Socket.IO events are being emitted from controllers
+  - Check if notification events are being emitted from backend controllers
+  - Ensure proper cleanup of socket listeners on component unmount
+  - Check browser console for Socket.IO event logs

 ---